andimarek/andimarek.com/content/post/contract-testing-graphql.md

 To demonstrate this approach I created the project [graphql-contract-checker](https://github.com/andimarek/graphql-contract-checker).

-It is basically one method which takes three inputs: the query the Consumer wants to check, the "old" Introspection result (from a time where the Contract was valid) and the current Introspection result (the schema currently in usage).
+It is basically one method which takes three inputs:

+- the query the Consumer wants to check,
+- the "old" Introspection result (from a time where the Contract was valid)
+- the current Introspection result (the schema currently in usage).

 It then returns a boolean to indicate if the Provider still satisfies the expectations of the Consumer.